 Hiding protected me from pain.

-But it also protected me from life.
+But it also kept me at a distance from my own life.

-What I Am Learning
+What I’m Learning

 Staying Open

-I do not need everyone to understand me.
+I don’t need everyone to understand me.

 What I Know Now

-Being seen still feels uncomfortable sometimes.
+Being seen still feels uncomfortable.

 Vulnerability still carries risk.